therealcyberlord/tensorflow_keras_color_images_denoiser/README.md

-# tensorflow_keras_color_images_denoiser
-Removes gaussian noise from colored images using an autoencoder.
+# Denoising Autoencoder using Tensorflow Keras

+I will build an autoencoder to remove noises from colored images.

+Libraries used: tensorflow, numpy, matplotlib, os